 (#15985)The NSTR Indication Bitmap subfield indicates NSTR link pairs for the non-AP MLD.
 Each bit Bj(j ≠ i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equal to i (where 0 ≤ i < 15) is set to 1 if the link pair corresponding to link IDs equal to <i, j> is an NSTR link pair; otherwise bit Bj is set to 0.
 Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equal to i is reserved.
 The NSTR Indication Bitmap subfield is not included in the Reconfiguration Multi-Link element transmitted by an AP MLD.

-(#15985)If the Complete Profile subfield is set to 1, the STA Profile field includes the complete profile for the STA identified by the STA MAC Address as defined in 35.3.6.4 (ML reconfiguration to the ML setup(#15985)).
-If the Complete Profile subfield is set to 0, the STA Profile field is not included.

 The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements in the Link Info field.

 9.6.35.12 Link Reconfiguration Notify frame format(#15985)